 Online text messages using SMS software can be helpful in interacting with customers on their feedback and complaints.
 This is how it can be done:

 • An SMS can be sent to obtain feedback from customers.
-This SMS can be order-specific, i.e.: whenever any order is placed by the customer, an SMS can be immediately sent to the customer requesting for feedback.
+This SMS can be order-specific, i.e.: whenever any order is placed by the customer, an SMS can be immediately sent to the customer requesting feedback.
 The schedule text message option can be used to schedule an SMS to be sent automatically once an invoice is generated.
 The customer can reply to the SMS with a number indicating the rating for the product.
-Alternately, a website link can be sent through SMS to fill detailed feedback.
+Alternately, a website link can be sent through SMS to fill in detailed feedback.

 • The use of group texting can help in collecting general feedback from customers.
 This is periodic feedback that can be taken once in six months or once a year.
 This can be comprehensive feedback to collect the opinions of customers and find out areas for improvement.

 • Mass text messaging can be used to communicate with customers and let them know about the process to be followed to report complaints by customers.
 A phone number can be provided to receive complaints through SMS.
 The use of keywords can help in lodging a complaint.
 Any customer who has a complaint can use the specified keyword and send an SMS.
 This SMS would be considered as a complaint by the software and recorded for further management.

 • Once a complaint is received, then there are a number of activities that need to be carried out for complaint management.
 Text messaging can help in all these:

 • Once the complaint is received, an SMS can be sent confirming receipt.

 • An SMS can be sent indicating when action would be taken.

 • As and when action is taken on the issues reported by the customer, updates can be sent to the customer.

 • An SMS should be sent to the customer once the complaint is closed and action is completed.